fenago/machine-learning/lab_guides/lab_2.md

 formed by 3 numbers.
 We can imagine that if every address in our city is a building, then the first and second numbers are the street and avenue, and the third one is the floor in which we live in.
 This looks like a three-dimensional city.
 We can keep going.
 What about four numbers?
-Well, now we can’t really visualize it, but if we could, this would be addresses in a four©Manning Publications Co.
-To comment go to liveBook

-dimensional city, and so on.
+Well, now we can’t really visualize it, but if we could, this would be addresses in a four dimensional city, and so on.
 The best way I can imagine a four dimensional city, is by imagining a table of four columns.
 And a 100-dimensional city?
 Simple, a table with 100 columns, in which each person has an address that consists of 100 numbers.
 The mental